-On this day in NRL history, Hazem El Masri claimed Andrew Johns' point-scoring crown, former Manly golden boy Jack Elsegood signed with the Roosters and former Titans winger Jordan Atkins' stole the show with a stunning first grade debut.
+On this day, Hazem El Masri claims Andrew Johns' pointscoring crown, former Manly golden boy Jack Elsegood signs with the Roosters and former Titans winger Jordan Atkins steals the show with a stunning first-grade debut.

 Banned by a court ruling from playing with Super League, former Manly star Jack Elsegood signs a one‑year deal with the Roosters.
 Under the terms of the court's decision, Super League has to pay Elsegood $190,000 to play for the Roosters.
-He played 77 games for the Roosters, crossing for 35 tries before retiring after the 2000 season.
+He played 77 games for the Roosters before retiring after the 2000 season.

 In a sign of things to come, Melbourne score a 14-12 win over the Illawarra Steelers in their NRL debut at WIN Stadium.
 Five-eighth Scott Hill scores the Storm’s first premiership try.
 By the end of the following season, Melbourne had shocked the rugby league world by upstaging joint venture pioneers St George Illawarra in a controversial come-from-behind grand final win.

-Fullback Brett Stewart crosses for two tries in Manly’s 24-22 home win over Melbourne, eclipsing former teammate Steve Menzies’ record of 78 tries at Brookvale Oval.
+Brett Stewart crosses for two tries in Manly’s 24-22 home win over Melbourne, eclipsing former teammate Steve Menzies’ record of 78 tries at Brookvale Oval.
 Stewart ultimately racks up 233 games with the Sea Eagles, scoring 163 tries before drawing the curtain on his career in 2016.
 His try tally places him sixth on the all-time list behind Ken Irvine (212), Billy Slater (190), Menzies (180), Andrew Ettingshausen (165) and Terry Lamb (164).

 This article contains information from the official records of NRL historian David Middleton